crossbario/autobahn-js/README.md

 var autobahn = require('autobahn')
 ```

+> Ignore any potential error messages regarding missing Visual C++ components.
+These have no influence on the actual result of the install.

 ## Browsers

 You can get the **latest** (= WAMPv2 only) prebuilt **Autobahn**|JS release from here: